 Also, a student pursuing the CTE, Alternative Assessment, or Evidence-Based Pathway is not required to meet locally established grade-based requirements for Keystone academic content in which the student has a numeric or non-numeric score of Proficient/Advanced.

-NOTE: A student meeting locally established, grade-based requirements for Keystone academic content is not considered to have attained a "non-numeric Proficient" Keystone Exam score in that Keystone academic content area.
+NOTE: A student meeting locally established, grade-based requirements for Keystone academic content is not considered as having attained a non-numeric score of Proficient.